Navigating PPP Loans in M&A Transactions with Rhoades McKee.

-No, but there may unintended consequences depending on the situation.
-A borrower should always review the terms of the promissory note they signed in connection with the PPP loan before proceeding with any sale transaction.
-At the very least, lender consent is likely needed to sell the business and to avoid an event of default.
+No, but there may be unintended consequences depending on the situation.
+A borrower should always review the terms of the promissory note they signed in connection with the PPP loan and contact their lender before proceeding with any sale transaction.

 2. If I sell my business, will that jeopardize my PPP loan forgiveness?

 This is the million dollar (or at least the value of your PPP loan) question.
 The SBA on October 2, 2020 issued a procedural notice which provides certain requirements upon a “change in ownership” (which includes a stock sale of at least 20% of the common stock of a PPP borrower or if the PPP borrower sells or otherwise transfers at least 50% of its assets).
 These requirements are transaction specific and should be confirmed with the lender on a case-by-case basis but will usually include lender consent, the submission of a completed forgiveness application prior to closing, and an escrow account controlled by the lender with funds in that account equal to the outstanding balance of the PPP loan.

 However, a PPP borrower should also keep three important items in mind:

 (A) If all of the PPP funds have not been spent by the borrower as of the date of the sale, that could create a forgiveness issue since the borrower will no longer be able to spend PPP funds on payroll costs, which must represent 60% of the PPP funds spent by borrower;